piyasamyak/github-pages-with-jekyll/index.md

-# Welcome to my blog
+# Welcome to SaPi's first GitHub blog!

 I'm glad you are here.
-I plan to talk about ...
+I am currently improving my fundamentals of HTML5 and CSS3.
+I thought I should continue with my JavaScript but then realized there was so much you could do with only CSS!